Maranatha Amish-Mennonite Church |

 We recognize the importance of our Church practices and standards complementing and supporting each other.
 Therefore, we are agreed upon the following;

+a.
+We will respect and support each other whenever disciplinary action is taken upon wayward or unsupportive members.
+We will respect and cooperate with each other in membership transfers.
 If asked to assist any church group by providing leadership, we will be careful to respect and honor God ordained church leaders and will not overrule their authority without just cause, godly counsel, and earnest prayer.

 b.
 We believe our Heavenly Father calls His children to a life of separation and non- conformity to the world, and that every aspect of our Christian lives should reflect this holy calling.
+We believe musical instruments and accompaniment are contrary to New Testament worship “in spirit and in truth” and will therefore avoid them both in singing and on tapes, etc. We reject drama because of its hypocritical nature.
+We will avoid all skits and plays which borrow from drama’s insincerity and hypocrisy.

 c.
 We will resist the ecumenical pressure to compromise by not attending religious seminars, and avoiding involvement in any movements, that do not align with the historic, biblical, Anabaptist faith.